 About The Project

 TheLloyd4U includes more than a dozen improvement projects along the Lloyd Expressway.
 The projects extend from one end of Vanderburgh County to the other, from Posey County Line Road to Cross Pointe Boulevard.
-The Indiana Department of Transportation (INDOT) plans to invest more than $100 million in improvements to make the Lloyd Expressway more efficient and safer for motorists to navigate.
+The Indiana Department of Transportation (INDOT) plans to invest about $150 million in improvements to make the Lloyd Expressway more efficient and safer for motorists to navigate.
 In short, this project is about Making the Lloyd Work for You.

 What's Happening Now?